Drafted: ROUND: 5 - Pick Number: 168 (ARI)

 - Pappoe can struggle to get off blocks, and he doesn’t have the raw strength to move bigger tackles.

-- Often bites on play-action fakes.
+- To often bites on play-action fakes.
 Must improve this area of the game in the NFL

 How other scouting services rate Owen Pappoe (Overall Rank)